gzoller/dotty-reflection/README.md

 Dotty is the exciting new experimental language platform slated to evolve into Scala 3.
 One of the big changes for Dotty is that Scala runtime reflection has been eliminated in favor of compile-time reflection, either through macros or Tasty file inspection.

 This project seeks to accomplish two goals:
-* Make Dotty reflection a little more approachable by exposing a higher-level abstration for relfected things
+* Make Dotty reflection a little more approachable by exposing a higher-level abstration for reflected things
 * Allow for a runtime reflection capability (i.e. make compile-time appear to work like run-time)

 Full disclosure, this project is designed expressly to facilitate Dotty migration of ScalaJack, which is a heavy user of Scala runtime reflection, so the things pulled into the abstraction are driven by ScalaJack's needs.
 That said, there's quite a bit there and it may be useful to others.